yogeshdeo91/SQL-Single-Table-Project-on-Spotify-s-Most-Streamed-Songs-2024/README.md

 ----

->Total number of songs with daily streams within 100000 to 300000 range
+#### 4. Total number of songs with daily streams within 100000 to 300000 range

 ```mysql
 SELECT COUNT(songs_artist) as 'Number of Songs'